mopidy/mopidy/docs/clients/mpd.rst

 - When using Android 4.1.1, MPDroid crashes here and there, e.g. when having an empty current playlist and pressing play.

-Disregarding Adnroid 4.x problems, MPDroid is a good MPD client.
+Disregarding Android 4.x problems, MPDroid is a good MPD client.

 PMix